vanadium-archive/js.syncbase/README.md

 # Syncbase JavaScript Client

-This repository defines the JavaScript API for [Syncbase], a structured store that supports peer-to-peer synchronization.
+This repository defines the JavaScript API for Syncbase, a structured store that supports peer-to-peer synchronization.

 The client APIs defined here work both in [Node.js] and the browser.